imimajin/obsidian-remarkable/README.md

 ## Usage

 1. **Configure the Remarkable Directory**:
-   - The default directory for watching is set to `~/Documents/Remarkable`.
+   - The default directory is set to `~/Documents/Remarkable`.
    - You can change this directory in the plugin settings within Obsidian:
      - Open Obsidian.
      - Go to `Settings` > `To Remarkable`.